opencv/opencv/doc/tutorials/photo/hdr_imaging/hdr_imaging.rst

     Ptr<TonemapDurand> tonemap = createTonemapDurand(2.2f);
     tonemap->process(hdr, ldr);

   Since we want to see our results on common LDR display we have to map our HDR image to 8-bit range preserving most details.

-  That is what tonemapping algorithms are for.
-We use bilateral filtering tonemapper and set 2.2 as value for gamma correction.
+It is the main goal of tonemapping methods.
+We use tonemapper with bilateral filtering and set 2.2 as the value for gamma correction.

 5. **Perform exposure fusion**